 Taxable remuneration from employment includes all remuneration, whether monetary or non-monetary, including in-kind benefits provided to an employee.
 Statutory health insurance and social security contributions paid by the employee reduce taxable income.
 Obligatory employer’s health insurance and social security contributions paid by the employer are not part of the employee’s taxable income.

-For 2019, the taxable benefit for a car provided by the employer is 1% of the car’s purchase price for each calendar month or partial month during which the car is available for business and private use.
+The taxable benefit for a car provided by the employer is 1% of the car’s purchase price for each calendar month or partial month during which the car is available for business and private use.
 Fuel costs paid by the employer for an employee’s private use are also a taxable benefit, as is the reimbursement of travel expenses in excess of statutory limits.

 Computation of benefit-in-kind resulting from the use of a company car for business and private purposes should reflect the period of using the car.
 An employee's income for every calendar month (that is even started) of using the car for business and private purposes will include 1% of the employer's car acquisition price (including VAT) in the first year of putting the car into use.
 In the next seven calendar years, the employer's car acquisition price (including VAT) should be annually decreased by 12.5% as of the first day of each calendar year for this purpose.

 Provision of meals to employees and tax on employment income

 The tax-free amount related to the provision of meals to employees has been changed.
 As of 1 June 2023, only the employer’s contribution of up to 55% of the value of the meal allowance provided for a business trip lasting 5 to 12 hours, i.e. currently up to EUR 4.02, will be exempt from the employees’ employment income tax, regardless of the form in which the meal is provided.